elixir-circuits/circuits_gpio/README.md

 ### How do I call Circuits.GPIO from Erlang?

-An Erlang friendly binding has been provided to simplify syntax when calling `Circuits.GPIO` functions from Erlang code.
+`Circuits.GPIO` provides an Erlang-friendly binding to simplify calls from Erlang code.
 Instead of prefixing calls with: `'Elixir.Circuits.GPIO':` you may use the binding: `circuits_gpio:`.
-For example: `circuits_i2c:open(5, output)`.
+For example: `circuits_gpio:open(5, output)`.